Linn Burn Wood £85,000 Freehold

 Many deciduous tree species have a structure that provides convenient nesting opportunities while others come into their own later in the season with their fruits or berries.
 Various finches, tits and other small bird species will make use of shrubs and small trees, including fruit trees, choosing to nest in the fork of a branch or up against the trunk, while others will maximise the cover afforded by native hedgerow trees.
 Some of the best shrubs are those that produce thick, thorny cover; the thorns adding an extra level of deterrent to potential nest predators.

 The previous owner has expanded the entrance track allowing multiple vehicles to be parked within the wood with a large handy turning circle.
-By the entrance are three solar panels that trickle feed into a large generator that will be sold as part of the woodland.
-This in turn provides power for the 7m x 7m workshop that sits within its own fenced off compound.
+As part of the woodland sale, a large generator is included that provides power for the 7m x 7m workshop that sits within its own fenced compound.
 The workshop comes with planning permission and is kitted out with lights.
 There is a second storage shed, a large caravan and a JCB 4x4 Groudhog in perfect working order included with the sale.The nearby Linn Burn can provide a steady source of water or water can be harvested from the roof of the workshop.

 Substantial investment has been put into this woodland and early viewing is reccommended.